40+ Best Hacking Books Free Download In PDF 2020

 #29.Cracking Passwords Guide

-This document is for people who want to learn to the how and why of password cracking.
+This document is for people who want to learn the how and why of password cracking.
 There is a lot of information being presented and you should READ IT ALL BEFORE you attempted doing anything documented here.
 I do my best to provide step by step instructions along with the reasons for doing it this way.
 Other times I will point to a particular website where you find the information.